Fred Trump: Wealth and death

+In 1993, the anticipated shares of Trump's estate amounted to $35 million for each surviving child.
+Most of his buildings were transferred to two grantor-retained annuity trusts under his and his wife's names, which were used to give about two-thirds of the assets to their four surviving children, who bought the remaining third via annuity payments between 1995 and November 1997.
+The collective assets had a declared value of only $41.4 million, but in 2004 were sold for over 16 times this value, avoiding hundreds of millions of dollars in gift taxes.

-Trump began to suffer from Alzheimer's disease around 1993, by which time the anticipated shares of Trump's estate amounted to $35 million for each surviving child.
-In November 1997, Trump transferred ownership of most of his apartment buildings, valued at just $41.4 million, to his four surviving children.
-Trump finally fell ill with pneumonia in mid-1999.
-He was admitted to Long Island Jewish Medical Center in New Hyde Park, where he died at age 93 on June 25.
-His funeral was held at the Marble Collegiate Church, and was attended by over 600 people.
-His body is buried in a family plot at the Lutheran All Faiths Cemetery in Middle Village, Queens.
+Trump finally fell ill with pneumonia and was admitted to Long Island Jewish Medical Center (LIJMC) for a few weeks, where he died at age 93 on June 25, 1999.
+A wake was held at Frank E. Campbell Funeral Chapel ahead of his funeral at the Marble Collegiate Church, which was attended by over 600 people.
+His body was buried in a family plot at the Lutheran-Christian All Faiths Cemetery in Middle Village, Queens.
 Upon his death, Trump's estate was estimated by his family at $250 million to $300 million, though he had only $1.9 million in cash.
 His will divided over $20 million after taxes among his surviving children and grandchildren.
-His widow, Mary, died on August 7, 2000, in New Hyde Park, New York, at age 88.
+His widow, Mary, died on August 7, 2000, at age 88, also at LIJMC.
 Her and Fred's combined estate was then valued at $51.8 million.